Kirbywalters/alx-system_engineering-devops/0x02-shell_redirections/README.md

-README file on dhell directions
+README file on shell directions